-Keep in mind that the whole concept of Korean Natural Farming which works so wonderfully, is that you want to stick to local elements on your farm.
+Keep in mind that the whole concept of Korean Natural Farming which works so wonderfully, is that you want to stick to local elements from your own backyard.

-Therefore, whether you are creating liquid fertilizers at home, or you’re starting your own compost/mulch for your organic garden or farm (it even makes some of the best potting soil for container gardening*), using these organic materials help promote healthy soil that makes growing anything easier.
+Whether you’re creating liquid fertilizers at home or starting your own compost bin for a garden bed (it even makes some of the best potting soil for container gardening),

 Best Composting Materials

 Compost is the result of decomposed organic materials and waste.